Graph Structure Learning with Privacy Guarantees for Open Graph Data: Introduction

 Mathematically, learning the structure of a graphical model involves estimating a sparse inverse covariance matrix, where nonzero entries correspond to edges in the underlying graph.
 This problem is central to applications such as network inference, high-dimensional data analysis, and structured learning.
 A widely adopted approach for solving this problem is $\ell_1$-regularized log-determinant estimation, commonly known as graphical lasso \cite{friedman2008sparse}, which enforces sparsity in the estimated inverse covariance matrix.
 To preserve data privacy, prior works have attempted to introduce noise into either the covariance matrix or the learning process itself \cite{wang2018differentially}.
 However, these approaches fail to satisfy PPDP requirements, as they assume data users have direct access to raw data or summary statistics, which is often not feasible under strict privacy regulations.

 To bridge the gap between PPDP and DP, we propose a novel framework that ensures both privacy protection and accurate statistical estimation.
 As illustrated in Fig. \ref{fig:Framework}, our approach systematically integrates DP mechanisms at the data publishing stage, allowing data users to perform graphical model learning with mathematical guarantees.
 Unlike prior methods that introduce privacy at the model training stage, our approach directly modifies the raw data with structured noise, ensuring rigorous privacy guarantees while preserving essential statistical properties for unbiased learning.
 Specifically, we prove that our method satisfies $(\varepsilon, \delta)$-differential privacy while maintaining unbiased sparse inverse covariance estimation.
 To solve this privacy-preserving optimization problem, we develop modified versions of the coordinate descent \cite{friedman2008sparse} and alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}.
 Furthermore, we extend our framework to handle discrete variables, a critical yet often overlooked aspect in privacy-preserving graphical model estimation, enabling applications in settings with categorical data, classification tasks, and structured decision processes.
+Unlike traditional input perturbation methods that treat privacy noise as an external preprocessing step, our framework provides an exact Gaussian Differential Privacy (GDP) characterization of publishing-stage perturbation and proves that sparse precision matrices can be recovered in an unbiased manner via post-processing invariance.
+This establishes a formal link between GDP theory and precision-matrix estimation under a distinct publisher–user model, which has not been characterized in prior graphical lasso literature.

+Our contributions are threefold.
+First, we derive exact Gaussian Differential Privacy characterizations for covariance-based graph structure learning, providing closed-form $\mu$ expressions under both continuous and discrete Gaussian mechanisms.
+Second, we establish tight global sensitivity bounds and analyze diagonal and off-diagonal components to obtain worst-case GDP guarantees.
+Third, we connect covariance publishing with unbiased sparse inverse covariance estimation through post-processing invariance, enabling high-utility graph recovery under strict privacy constraints.
+To the best of our knowledge, this is the first work providing exact GDP characterizations for covariance-based graph structure learning under both continuous and discrete Gaussian mechanisms.